How To Stay For Free In Italy (or anywhere).

 Tactic for home exchanges: Trade on par.
 Don’t focus exclusively on luxury villas if you have a dilapidated rancher that need a serious kitchen reno.
 I’m not saying that you can’t bag an upgrade- but remember that the amount of requests that the fancy places receive makes this a competitive category.

 Tactic for hospitality networks: Search people that are relatively new and excited about becoming a potential host.
-Avoid people who have not updated or hosted in the last six months as they may no longer be interested.
+Avoid people who have not updated their status or hosted in the last six months.

 Step 4.
 Join your preferred site and post your profile.

 Tactic for Hospitality Networks: Your preferences and interests are pertinent if you are being directly hosted by someone.
-If they are non-smoking vegetarians with a baby they would like to know that you are a chain smoking party man with some late night skills with the ladies.
-Your goal is mutually beneficial exchanges.
+If they are non-smoking vegetarians with a baby, they would like to know that you are a chain smoking party man that will be stumbling down the hall at 3am.
+Your goal is a mutually beneficial exchange, not a war.

 Step 5.
 Contact the owners.

-Give them details on your travel dates- even if they are approximate, you work out the details at a later time for a mutually beneficial situation.
-Tell them them why you are interested in staying at their homes (example: it is family friendly and within an area of Tuscany that your grandparents are from).
+Give them details on your travel dates — even if they are approximate, you work out the details at a later time for a mutually beneficial situation.
+Tell them why you are interested in staying at their homes (example: it is family friendly and within an area of Tuscany that your grandparents are from).

 Step 6.
-When your stay is complete- rate your experience through your account.
+Rate your experience through your account.

-This will assist your host in securing another exchange (if it’s favorable) and it will let you rise in the ranks by showing you are a participating member which means more potential for others to contact you.
+When you get home post a rating.
+This will assist your host in securing another exchange (if it’s favourable) and it will let you rise in the ranks of that site by showing you are a participating member.

 I’m talking about freedom.
-Freedom to be creative enough to plan your own adventure- not your neighbors.
+Freedom to be creative enough to plan your own adventure — not your neighbours.
 Freedom to spend less time with your ass in an office chair making the funds that you think you may need for your trip.
 Yeah, your gonna need money- but if you’re smart you can really get much more out of your trip than what you originally thought.

-So if budget travel isn’t just cheap travel- what is it?
-It’s about making the most of what you have.
+So if budget travel isn’t just cheap travel — what is it?ย It’s about making the most of what you have.
 It’s a philosophy.
-It may be how you already live at home- or it could be new to you.
-Just because you have the extra coin to splurge on an expensive hotel does it mean that is your best option?
+It may be how you already live —ย or it could be new to you.
+Just because you have the extra coin to splurge on an expensive hotelย does it mean that is your best option?

 (Image credits: 1,5,6: Cristiana Orlando/ 2,3,4: Alyssia Lazin Kapic via Exchange Away.)